Pearl Harbor National Memorial

 Map showing location of park.

-Pearl Harbor National Memorial Honors U.S. Air Force Birthday
+Pearl Harbor National Memorial Honors U.S. Army Birthday

-Pearl Harbor National Memorial will honor the continued service and commitment inspired by the “Greatest Generation” by offering a special boat program for service members of each respective military branch throughout the year.
+Pearl Harbor National Memorial will demonstrate our gratitude for the sacrifice and service provided by our active duty and veteran military by offering a special boat program for service members of each respective military branch and their families throughout the year.

 An evening photo of the Pearl Harbor Visitor Center Complex looking towards the museums.